GatoGraphQLForWordPress/gatographql/readme.txt

 The available premium extensions are:

+[Automation](https://gatographql.com/extensions/automation): Use GraphQL to automate tasks in your app: Execute queries when some event happens, chain queries, and schedule and trigger queries via WP-Cron.

+[DeepL](https://gatographql.com/extensions/deepl): Translate a field value to over 30 languages using the DeepL API.

+[Events Manager](https://gatographql.com/extensions/events-manager): Integration with the Events Manager plugin, to fetch event data.

+[Google Translate](https://gatographql.com/extensions/google-translate): Translate a field value to over 190 languages using the Google Translate API.

+[MultilingualPress](https://gatographql.com/extensions/multilingualpress): Integration with the MultilingualPress plugin, to fetch multilingual data.

 [Polylang](https://gatographql.com/extensions/polylang): Integration with the Polylang plugin, adding fields and filters to select the language when fetching data on a multilingual site.

 == Frequently Asked Questions ==